hlnyalcin/clinical-bioinformatics-case/REPRODUCIBILITY.md

 - Plasmid analysis results
 - Virulence profiling results

 The provided code, documentation, and workflow description contain sufficient information for another researcher to repeat the analysis using the same input data, software, and analysis environment.
 Because species identification requires a manual BLAST search, this step should be performed as described above.
-Under the same conditions, the workflow is expected to produce comparable results.
+Under the same conditions, comparable results are expected.